MicrosoftDocs/dynamics365-guidance/guidance/business-processes/inventory-to-deliver-record-manage-inventory-costs.md

     1. *Inventory to deliver*

         1. *Maintain inventory levels*
-        2. *Process inbound goods*
-        3. *Process outbound goods*

-        Each of these business process areas has parallel processes that connect to each of the following processes:
+        This business process area has parallel processes that connect to each of the following processes:

         1. *Process source data for cost accounting*
-        2. *Analyze cost transactions*
+        2. *Analyze transaction costs*

     2. *Design to retire*

         1. *Introduce new products*
         2. *Define product pricing*

-3. *Record and manage inventory costs*
+2. *Record and manage inventory costs*

     A parallel branch connects from 3. *Record and manage inventory costs* to 4. *Analyze transaction costs*.